 Before starting the discussion on daily tasks and monthly planning, one of the most important things you need to decide for your business’s social media is who your audience is and the purpose it needs to serve them.
 Doing this first will help you narrow down which platforms to focus on and what kinds of things you should be posting.

 For example, as a beauty salon, you can help educate people about professional hair care, as a local restaurant you can entertain your audience by sharing aesthetic drink creations or garnishing new dishes.
-By doing this you are naturally creating interest to learn more and want to experience the services.
+By doing this you are naturally creating interest and a want to experience the services.
 Social media business post ideas around these key approaches are truly endless.

 Daily Social Media Management

-Social Media for Businesses is not difficult if managed an planned correctly, your daily task lists should take no more than 15-30 minutes.
+Social Media for Businesses is not difficult if managed and planned correctly, your daily task lists should take no more than 15-30 minutes.